 All sizes of rats charged forward pushing Kaleb and Deckart through the large hole.
 The wave of rats picked them up and carried them down.
 Kaleb could feel the rat’s claws cling to him as they twisted and moved him.
 It was pitch black; he tried to struggle but several rats would bite or claw at him till he stopped.

 After several minutes he found purchase against a rocky wall.
 Gripping tightly he felt the tiny teeth of rats bite into his skin and pull him.
 They continued in a short tug of war until a vicious bite made Kaleb scream.
-One of the smaller rats jammed itself into Kaleb‘s mouth and Kaleb’s arm let go of the wall in surprise.
+One of the smaller rats jammed itself into Kaleb‘s mouth and his arm let go of the wall in surprise.

 The swarm grabbed Kaleb again, this time with a rat determined to claw its way into his throat.
 The rat seemed intent on suffocating him.
-He felt his himself start to hyperventilate his body grew sluggish.
+He felt his himself hyperventilate as his body grew sluggish.
 Just as he felt his vision fade he bit down hard on the rat, passing out as he spit out its torn remains.